Topinabee, Michigan

-Topinabee (/tɒpˈɪnˈʌˈbiː/ top-EN-uh-bee) is an unincorporated community in Cheboygan County in the U.S. state of Michigan.
+Topinabee (/tɒpˈɪnʌbiː/ top-EN-ə-bee) is an unincorporated community in Cheboygan County in the U.S. state of Michigan.
 The community is located within Mullet Township along the southwestern shores of Mullett Lake.

 As an unincorporated community, Topinabee has no legally defined boundaries or population statistics of its own but does have its own post office with the 49791 ZIP Code.